Comparing Vectrus (NYSE:VEC) & (CITY) (NYSE:CITY)

-Vectrus (NYSE:VEC) and (CITY) (OTCMKTS:CITY) are both business services companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their dividends, valuation, risk, earnings, profitability, institutional ownership and analyst recommendations.
+(CITY) (OTCMKTS:CITY) and Vectrus (NYSE:VEC) are both industrial products companies, but which is the better business?
+We will contrast the two businesses based on the strength of their risk, valuation, profitability, earnings, analyst recommendations, institutional ownership and dividends.

+93.2% of Vectrus shares are held by institutional investors.
+59.6% of (CITY) shares are held by company insiders.
+Comparatively, 2.9% of Vectrus shares are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

+This table compares (CITY) and Vectrus’ revenue, earnings per share and valuation.

 Analyst Ratings

-This is a summary of current ratings for Vectrus and (CITY), as reported by MarketBeat.com.
+This is a breakdown of current recommendations for (CITY) and Vectrus, as provided by MarketBeat.

 |Sell Ratings